Slicer/apidocs.slicer.org/README.md

 Documentation is automatically generated and pushed to the `gh-pages` branch configured as a [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) source.

-The [slicer-apidocs-builder](https://github.com/Slicer/slicer-apidocs-builder) tool is used within a CircleCI build to checkout Slicer source code, build doxygen documentation and publish generated html pages.
+The [slicer-apidocs-builder](https://github.com/Slicer/slicer-apidocs-builder) tool is used within the GitHub workflow [doxygen-build-and-publish.yml](.github/workflows/.github/workflows/doxygen-build-and-publish.yml) to checkout Slicer source code, build doxygen documentation and publish generated html pages.

 Each time the `main` branch of https://github.com/Slicer/Slicer is updated or each time a new release tag is pushed, the generated documentation is either added to the `main` folder or added to a new folder